The Voting Myth Exposed and Debunked ~ Racism In the Two-Party System

 The economic condition of Black America is something well within our control and does not require front-end participation in the political process (voting).
 It requires the development of a spending and economic agenda that supports Black business development, Black education, and Black health, physically and mentally.
 We are in need of a Black Code of Conduct and a highly specific Strategic Blueprint facilitated by specific protocols that govern our responses to adverse action by others.

 There are some who erroneously postulate that Jim Crow Segregation was ended by Black voting.
 The fall of Jim Crow is what actually created a softer environment for the Black civil rights movement.
-The fall of Jim Crow began before the voting rights act was passed.
-It was not voting that toppled Jim Crow, it was Blacks fighting back by hurting the pockets or racists.
+The fall of Jim Crow began before the Voting Rights Act was passed.
+It was not voting that toppled Jim Crow, it was Blacks fighting back by hurting the pockets of racists.

-Actually, desegregation and the end of Jim Crow didn’t come from the Black vote, because Blacks in much of the south weren’t being allowed to vote when Jim Crow began to crumble.
+Actually, desegregation and the end of Jim Crow didn’t come from the Black vote because Blacks in much of the South weren’t being allowed to vote when Jim Crow began to crumble.
 It came from physical agitation that was seen on television around the world — sullying the image of superior morality that the U.S. presented to the world.
-Basically, the U.S. was embarrassed into moving away from those laws and social behaviors.
+Basically, the U.S. was embarrassed and politically shamed into moving away from those laws and social behaviors.

 The answer is actually a simple mathematical equation when it comes to the vote.

-This is what I can tell you based on actual evidence and not feelings or emotions: Since the voting rights act was passed over 50 years ago, the condition of the Black collective has consistently worsened.
+This is what I can tell you based on actual evidence and not feelings or emotions: Since the Voting Rights Act was passed over 60 years ago, the condition of the Black collective has consistently worsened.
 The wealth gap is still widening.
 Mass incarceration reached an all-time high a couple of years ago, and the public education system failed us and is currently falling apart.
 Gentrification has produced a consistent force of serial forced displacement across the country — disproportionately impacting Blacks.
 Harlem isn’t even Black anymore.
-This is despite Blacks voting in record numbers in 2008 and the election of a two-term Black president.
+This is despite Blacks voting in record numbers in 2008 and the election of a two-term Black Democrat president.

 I can go on.
-While the talented 10th have fared well, the other 90 percent has sunken deeper, all while rocking the vote.
+While the talented 10th has fared well, the other 90 percent has sunken deeper, all while rocking the vote.

 Despite a record turnout at the polls by Blacks in this key election, all key state and national races in which Blacks thought a new “Black” face or White friend would overtake the White Republican incumbent, the opposite happened.
-I have studied this political system for three decades going all the way back to before slavery ended and it has never favored Blacks.
-Everything we thought we have gained has been eventually taken back through the reworking and renaming of the rules and policies.
+I have studied this political system for three decades, going all the way back to before slavery ended, and it has never favored Blacks.
+Everything we thought we had gained has been eventually taken back through the reworking and renaming of the rules and policies.

-In the 1990s, the Democrats struck again with weighted sentencing that disproportionately impacted Black males and serving as the catalyst for the mass incarceration epidemic.
+In the 1990s, the Democrats struck again with weighted sentencing that disproportionately impacted Black males and served as the catalyst for the mass incarceration epidemic (The result of a crime bill authored primarily by now President Joe Biden).
 The reverberations of this move by Bill Clinton are still being felt.
 When you study the plight and condition of Blacks from 1865 to now, you will find that we have made no significant progress.
 This will continue to be the case until we take ownership of our problems and stop asking others to fix them for us, especially when fixing our problems doesn’t serve their interest.

-In simple, we don’t understand how things work, and this lacking a lucid perspicacity of our reality has led to the constant mishandling of our people.
+In simple, we don’t understand how things work, and this lack of a lucid perspicacity of our reality has led to the constant mishandling of our people.

-Question: Would you go to the mall looking for a specific item and find that no store has it, subsequently deciding to buy something that not only works for you but will likely be harmful?
-Well, that is exactly what you do when you cast your vote for the lesser of two evils.
+Question: Would you go to the mall looking for a specific item and find that no store has it, subsequently deciding to buy something that not only doesn’t work for you but will likely be harmful?
+Well, that is precisely what you do when you cast your vote for the lesser of two evils—neither will work to your benefit, and both are harmful.

 Support The Odyssey Project